ThaMaster/acg_3d_studio/README.md

 This section details the changes that occurs with each session of working on this project.
 After each programming session a new list with all the things that have been done and other information will be posted.
 This is to have a clear view of what has been done and what is needed to be fixed/added to the project.

+### Change log - 2024-02-06

+- Implemented the *Level of Detail (LOD)* node.
+You supply the node with geometries that it will select from depending on the distance from the camera.
+- The *LOD* node only contains *Group* nodes that represents objects.
+- Added so that scenes now can be completely created from the scene XML files.
+- States and *UpdateCallbacks* can be created in the XML files.

 ### Change log - 2024-02-05

 - The state will contains the actual light objects.